Quick overview:

 Activate a pop-up blocker in the web browser

 Pop-up windows are small browser windows that appear in addition to the website that is currently open.
-Although most of them are designed for advertising purposes, they can also contain dangerous or harmful code.
+Although most of them are designed for advertising purposes, they can also contain dangerous or malicious code.
 As a rule, these windows can be completely or partially prevented with the help of a pop-up blocker.
 If you use Microsoft Edge as your browser, the pop-up blocker is activated by default.

 Perform Windows updates on a regular basis